-Spud is a party to, among other related agreements, the Guddu Exploration License No. 272/Pak/1999 (the "Guddu Exploration License"), which provides Spud with a 13.5% Working Interest in the Guddu PCA.
-The Guddu Exploration License and the Guddu PCA grant exploration rights with respect to an area located in the district of Ghotki, straddled between the Sindh and Punjab Provinces in Pakistan, which covers an area of 2,093.40 sq.Km.
-The Guddu Block contains the Reti, Maru, Maru South and Maru East gas fields as well as other prospects.
-The Guddu Block lies close to gas markets in the prolific Middle Indus Basin and the Sulaiman Sub-Basin, which contain Pakistan's major gas fields.
+Spud is a party to, among other related agreements, the Guddu Exploration License No.272/Pak/1999 (the "Guddu Exploration License"), which provides Spud with a 13.5% Working Interest in the Guddu PCA.
+The Guddu Exploration License and the Guddu PCA grant exploration rights with respect to an area located in the Sindh and Punjab Provinces in Pakistan, which covers an area of 2,093.40 Sq.Km.
+The Guddu Block contains the Reti, Maru, Maru South, Maru East, Khamiso gas fields and recent Umair-1 discovery.
+The Guddu Block lies close to gas markets in the prolific Middle Indus Basin which contain Pakistan's major gas fields.

-The first exploratory well, Reti-1, was drilled in January 2008 and showed the presence of gas on the logs in Pirkoh (Eocene) Limestone, whereas, the results from the primary objective, the Cretaceous 'C' Sands reservoirs, were found to be water-bearing.
+Spud farm-in into the Guddu Exploration License after acquiring working interests from IPR in 2008.
+Prior to Guddu Farm-Out Agreement, Guddu joint venture partners purchased 337 L.Km 2D seismic and acquired 981 L.Km 2D seismic data.
+Based on interpretation and mapping, the first exploratory well, Reti-1, was drilled in January 2008 and showed the presence of gas on the logs in Pirkoh (Eocene) Limestone, whereas, the results from the primary objective, the Cretaceous 'C' Sands reservoirs, were found to be water-bearing.
+In order to exploit Pirkoh gas, a replacement well "Reti-1A" was drilled which was first declared gas discovery in the Guddu Exploration License.

 The Guddu Working Interest Owners acquired and interpreted an additional 244 L.Km of seismic data in 2009.
-Subsequently, the Reti, Maru, Maru South and Maru East gas fields were discovered in shallow, $\pm 650$ meters deep Pirkoh formation carbonate build-ups by drilling of the Reti-1A, Maru-1, Maru South-1 and Maru East-1 exploratory wells in August 2009, January 2010, August 2011and January 2014 respectively.
-Maru-2 was drilled as a horizontal well in March 2011.The post stimulation gas flow rates of these wells ranged between 2.4 to 4.3MMcf/d, with corresponding well head flowing pressures of 520 to 780 Psi.
+Subsequently, the Maru, Maru South, Maru East, Khamiso gas fields were discovered in shallow ±650 meters Pirkoh formation carbonate build-ups by drilling of the Reti-1A, Maru-1, Maru South-1, Maru East-1 and Khamiso-1 exploratory wells in August 2009, January 2010, August 2011, January 2014 and July 2016 respectively.